polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 ```

 !!!info
-    The `runtime-benchmarks` feature gate ensures that the benchmarking operations are not a part of the production runtime.
+ The `runtime-benchmarks` feature gate ensures that the benchmarking operations aren't a part of the production runtime.

 ## Running Benchmarks

-Once the above is complete, you can compile your node with the following command with the `runtime-benchmarks` feature flag:
+You can now compile your node with the following command with the `runtime-benchmarks` feature flag:

 ```bash
 cargo build --features runtime-benchmarks --release
 ```

-Once it is compiled with the correct feature set, the benchmark can be run:
+Once it is compiled with the correct feature set, you can run the benchmarking tool:

 ```sh
 ./target/release/<node-binary-name> benchmark pallet \